aws-samples/serverless-patterns/s3-sqs-lambda-bedrock-s3-cdk-python/README.md

 * [Python, pip, virtualenv](https://docs.aws.amazon.com/cdk/latest/guide/work-with-cdk-python.html) installed

 ## Prerequisite
 Amazon Bedrock users need to request access to models before they are available for use.
 If you want to add additional models for text, chat, and image generation, you need to request access to models in Amazon Bedrock.
+For this pattern need access to 'Titan Text G1 - Express' model.
 Please refer to the link below for instruction:
 [Model access](https://docs.aws.amazon.com/bedrock/latest/userguide/model-access.html).

 ## Deployment Instructions